actions/delete-package-versions/README.md

   # Defaults to 1.
   min-versions-to-keep:

+  # The package versions to ignore exclude from deletion.
+  # By default nothing is ignored"
+  ignore-versions:

+  # If true it will delete all the pre-release versions upto 100 at once.
+  # Defaults to false.
+  delete-only-pre-release-versions:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.